jazzband/pip-tools/README.md

 pip-dump
 ========

-`pip-dump` dumps the exact versions of installed packages in your **active environment** to your `requirements.txt` file.
+`pip-dump` dumps the exact versions of installed packages in your active environment to your `requirements.txt` file.
 If you have more than one file matching the `*requirements.txt` pattern (for example `dev-requirements.txt`), it will update each of them smartly.
-You can also put package names you don't want to dump in requirement files in a file named `.pipignore`.

 Example: